 The Communication Sciences and Disorders Department offers merit-based financial assistance in the form of tuition remission.
 Typically all accepted students receive tuition remission scholarships.
 No additional application is required.
 In addition, graduate research assistantships are sometimes available.
 Students cannot receive two separate UD financial assistance awards.
 All matriculated students will be informed when a graduate research assistantship becomes available.

 In addition to the tuition scholarships offered by the Communication Sciences and Disorders Department, students may apply for the State of Delaware scholarships open to individuals interested in working in either Delaware public schools or Birth to 3 Early Intervention.
 For further information on these scholarships, please click on link below.

-For additional information on financial aid, please access the link below
+The tuition rate has been reduced to $1,250 per credit (pending final approval).
+For additional information on financial aid, please access the link below.

 Program Completion Rates for SLP Graduates

 |Number taking exam||Pass Rate (%)|